Black Sabbath: Influence and innovation

 Tony Iommi has been credited as the pioneer of lighter gauge guitar strings.
 The tips of his fingers were severed in a steel factory, and while using thimbles (artificial finger tips) he found that standard guitar strings were too difficult to bend and play.
 He found that there was only one size of strings available, so after years with Sabbath he had strings custom made.

 Culturally, Black Sabbath have exerted a huge influence in both television and literature and have in many cases become synonymous with heavy metal.
-In the film Almost Famous, Lester Bangs gives the protagonist an assignment to cover the band (plot point one) with the immortal line: 'Give me 500 words on Black Sabbath'.
+In the film Almost Famous, Lester Bangs gives the protagonist an assignment to cover the band with the immortal line: 'Give me 500 words on Black Sabbath'.
 Contemporary music and arts publication Trebuchet Magazine has put this to practice by asking all new writers to write a short piece (500 words) on Black Sabbath as a means of proving their creativity and voice on a well documented subject.